Class Teacher – Mrs Gaskell

 In Science we will explore the part that flowers play in the life cycle of flowering plants, including pollination, seed formation and seed dispersal and we will also look at, recognising that shadows are formed when the light from a light source is blocked by a solid object.
 In Literacy we will write instructions on how to make Stone Age bread and write our story based on The Stone Age Boy.
 In maths we will focus on fractions and measurement – length and perimeter of shape.
 This half term is heavily history based with the children learning about British prehistory from the Stone Age to the Iron Age, including changes to people and lifestyle caused by ingenuity, invention and technological advancement.
 This half term will also see our annual school trip to Delamere forest to meet a real life Stone Age man!

 In Science we will be focusing on light, recognising that we need light in order to see things and that dark is the absence of light as well as the fact that light is reflected from surfaces.
 In Literacy we will be writing as a character from the book “Escape from Pompeii” and writing a persuasive letter to all residents to leave the area before the eruption of Mt Vesuvius!
 Maths is all about Fractions and time this half term with the children beginning to recognise the differences between digital and analogue clocks.
-In Geography we will describe and compare different features of human and physical geography of a place, offering explanations for the locations for some of these features.
+In Geography we will describe and compare different features of human and physical geography of Italy, offering explanations for the locations for some of these features.
 In History we will show developing understanding of chronology by beginning to realise that the past can be divided into different periods of time, looking at timelines and the Romans!

 In Science we will be focusing on identifying that humans and some other animals have skeletons and muscles for support, protection and movement, as well recapping and consolidating our nutrition and rocks units.
-In Literacy we will be writing a short story based on “Grandma Bird & Everything you need to know about snakes” and writing diary entries as an aquatic predator.
+In Literacy we will be writing a short story based on “Grandma Bird & Everything you need to know about snakes” and writing non chronological reports on a bird of paradise.
 In maths we will be looking at measurement, shape and geometry as well as consolidating other units.
-In Geography locate geographical features on a map or atlas using symbols shown in a key.
+In Geography, we locate geographical features on a map or atlas using symbols shown in a key.
 In history we will consolidate our learning on the Romans and be answering the enquiry question “What have the Romans ever done for us?”

 All grown ups will be made aware of PE days prior to each half term.
 Children are to bring their PE kits to wear for sessions and kits are to be kept in school.
-Long hair is to be tied back and earrings to be removed.
+Long hair is to be tied back and earrings to be removed prior to sessions.

 Homework is given out every Friday and expected back in school the following Wednesday.
-Homework is now givwen via Microsoft Teams and should be returned via the “turn in” tab.
-Children will receive on peice of reading, one maths and spellings to practise each week.
+Homework is now given via Microsoft Teams and should be returned via the “turn in” tab.
+Children will receive one piece of reading, one maths and spellings to practise each week.
 There will also be a half termly knowledge organiser with tasks given to learn each week.
 Homework is optional and no reward or consequence will be received by the children either way.
 Homework is an opportunity for parents to gain an insight into their children’s learning and ability, as well as providing a chance for children to consolidate their learning throughout the week.

 Spellings tests will be on Fridays.
 Children can practise their spellings on Spelling Shed: https://www.spellingshed.com/en-gb/